Penguin Bank

 Penguin Bank is the name given to a now-submerged shield volcano of the Hawaiian Islands.
 Its coral-capped remains lie immediately west of the island of Molokaʻi, under relatively shallow water (see bathymetric map at the right).

 Geology

 The Penguin Bank volcano is part of the Hawaiian-Emperor seamount chain.
 It was one of the seven principal Cenozoic Era volcanoes that formerly constituted the prehistoric island of Maui Nui, along with West Molokaʻi, East Molokaʻi, Lānaʻi, West Maui, East Maui, and Kahoʻolawe.
-The date of the last eruption is unknown.
+The date of the last eruption is unknown, but shield-building eruptions likely ended entirely 2 million years ago with no evidence of a rejuvenated stage.